 On October 12, 2011, CBR successfully ran its first revenue train from Eugene to Coos Bay's North Spit.
 The line is currently being rehabilitated with help from Balfour-Beatty Rail and other contractors.

-OPERATIONS: The Coos Bay Line normally operates under track warrant control, and is "dark territory" save for several sets of drawbridge interlocking.
-Due to ongoing rehab work, the line is currently treated as yard limits.As of August, 2013 CBR runs the Coos Bay Hauler 5 nights-a-week (Sun-Fri, 1900 on-duty) between Cordes and Vaughn.
+OPERATIONS: The Coos Bay Line normally operates under track warrant control, and is "dark territory" save for drawbridge interlocking.
+Due to ongoing rehab work, the line is currently treated as yard limits.As of August, 2014 CBR runs the Coos Bay Hauler 5 nights-a-week (Sun-Fri, 1900 on-duty) between Cordes and Vaughn.

 The Hauler typically departs northbound from Hauser around 1945 hours.
 When running southbound, it will depart Vaughn around 2000-2215 hours.

-This site and live audio is not affiliated with Coos Bay Rail Link, ARG Trans or Oregon International Port of Coos Bay, and is provided for entertainment purposes only.
+This site is not affiliated with Coos Bay Rail Link, ARG Trans or Oregon International Port of Coos Bay, and is provided for hobbyist/enthusiast purposes only.